AdobeDocs/workfront.en/help/administration-and-setup/blueprints/best-next-actions-after-install.md

 For additional information on companies, see [Create and edit companies](../../administration-and-setup/set-up-workfront/organizational-setup/create-and-edit-companies.md).

 <!--
-<h3 data-mc-conditions="QuicksilverOrClassic.Draft mode">Groups</h3>
+Groups
 -->

-### Groups

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">Next actions for groups - content to be provided</p>
+Next actions for groups - content to be provided
 -->

-Next actions for groups - content to be provided